-The school provides bus transportation for all students.
+The school provides bus transportation for all students within the P-H-M Corporation boundaries.
 Our school buses are extensions of our schools and classes.
 All school rules apply on the bus.
-The bus schedule and route information is available by contacting the Transportation Center at 574-258-9565.
+The bus schedule and route information is available by contacting the Transportation Center at (574) 258-9565.